-Windows 10 is optimized to work with touchscreen devices but it seems that few users have problems with Lenovo touchscreen monitors.
-If your Lenovo touchscreen monitor isn’t working you might want to check few of these solutions.
+Windows 10 is optimized for touchscreen devices, but few users have problems with Lenovo touchscreen monitors.
+However, if the Lenovo touchscreen is not working, you might want to check a few of these solutions.

-If you own a touchscreen monitor then it’s probably a lot simpler and faster to sometimes use its touchscreen than to use keyboard and mouse.
-However, problems can occur and sometimes touchscreen monitor just won’t work for some reason.
-If that’s the case for you, then you might want to try the following solution.
+If you own a touchscreen monitor, it’s probably a lot simpler and faster sometimes to use its touchscreen than a keyboard and mouse.

 - Install the latest Windows updates